krishnamouli2/Intel_oneAPI_AI_Sustainability/README.md

 ### CPU
 On Windows or Mac

-Tracks Intel processors power consumption using the Inter Power Gadget.
+codecarbon tracks Intel processors power consumption using the Inter Power Gadget.
 You need to install it yourself from this source .

 On Linux

-Tracks Intel Processor power consumption from Inter RAPL files at \sys\class\powercap\intel-rapl ( reference ).
+codecarbon tracks Intel Processor power consumption from Inter RAPL files at \sys\class\powercap\intel-rapl ( reference ).
 All CPUs listed in this directory will be tracked.
 Help us improve this and make it configurable.

 Note: The Power Consumption will be tracked only if the RAPL files exist at the above mentioned path